minio/minio/docs/orchestration/kubernetes/k8s-yaml.md

 service "minio-service" created
 ```

 The `LoadBalancer` service takes couple of minutes to launch.
-To check if the service was created successfully, run the command
+To check if the service was created successfully, run the following command:

 ```sh
 kubectl get svc minio-service